 Plant roots seek out the mineral packed jelly and your soil life benefits from the extra moisture plus the slow release of minerals.

-Seaperia Meal can hold up to 30 times its own weight in water, and being natural and organic, as it breaks down it benefits plants and soil.
+Seaperia Meal can hold up to 30 times its own weight in water, and because it is natural and organic, as it breaks down it benefits plants and soil.

-Now compare this to an artificial wetting agent or other plant watering device.
+Now compare this to an artificial wetting agent.
 You know the ones… tiny white or clear crystals that soak up water instantly.

 Water crystals are composed of polyacrylamide derived from alcohol or petroleum distillates.
 Polyacrylamides are commonly used on an industrial scale in irrigation water to (in theory) conserve and improve the absorption of water by soils and to reduce soil erosion.
 However they are known carcinogens and are not an allowable input on certified organic farms.

 Almost all plants have mycorrhizal fungal associations in their root systems and these fungi serve as accessories to the plant root system, greatly extending the capacity to absorb water.

 Mycorrhizae also help nourish their host plant, and they help defend their host from disease.
 In return, host plants supply these fungi with carbohydrates and nutrients.

 Mychorrhizae are essential for healthy soil and plants, but initial evidence at the Royal Botanic Gardens in Sydney shows that artificial water crystals disrupt this mycorrhizal activity in the soil.

 As with almost every artificial input you can name, water crystals are gardening tools that eventually have the opposite effect to what they are actually meant to do.
 Instead of being moist and friable, over time the soil becomes water repellent, hard and dry, which is terrible for water efficiency.